 The menu has a great variety of items that include meat, seafood, vegetables, soups and noodles – many of which I have never seen before.
 The soup has to be the most important thing and we chose two; spicy sichuan pepper and the mild pork bone broth.
 Both soups tasted delightful with the sichuan soup being numbingly hot and the bone broth subtle but rich.

 We ordered chicken, beef, spinach, cabbage, potatoes, wontons, and noodles.
 This looks like a lot to order but it was the right amount for four people.
 When dipped into the soup, the food absorbs the soups flavours which made it juicy and succulent.
 My favourite items were the beef and wontons.

 The items cooked very fast as the soup maintains a rolling boil and longer cooking items like meat are sliced very thinly.
-There’s no wrong way of eating hot pot – we dumped everything in the broth at once and ate them as they became ready.
+There’s no wrong way of eating hot pot – we dumped everything in the broth at once and ate them as they got ready.
 The only benefit being the more items you add to the soup the more layers of flavour the soup adopts which ultimately makes it taste better.

 With a huge selection of sauces and condiments, Cheng Du Impression has an impressive sauce station for you to create sauce to dip your food in.
 My sauce combination was as random as it gets but it went so well with the food.
-Don’t skip on this bit!
+Don’t skip on this part!

 For Reservations Call: 0706 683260